-WooCommerce comes with a couple of payment gateways built in, including PayPal and Simplify Commerce.
-Most of the others, including cheque and payment on delivery, aren’t especially useful for an online store.
+WooCommerce comes with a couple of payment gateways built in, including PayPal.
+Most of the other option, such as check and payment on delivery, aren’t especially useful for an online store.
 But Stripe is another popular way to take online credit card payments.
 You can install the Stripe plugin either via the WooCommerce Setup Wizard or by heading to Plugins → Add New:

-You’ll find your payment gateway options under WooCommerce, Settings and then Checkout.
-Then choose either PayPal or Simplify Commerce.
-Use the check box to enable your gateway of choice and then follow the instructions to sign up for relevant accounts and connect them to WooCommerce.
+You’ll find your payment gateway options under WooCommerce → Settings → Checkout.
+Choose either PayPal or Stripe and use the check box to enable your gateway of choice.
+Then follow the instructions to sign up for relevant accounts and connect them to WooCommerce.

 With your payment set up, you’re able to start selling!

-WooCommerce is hugely powerful out of the box, but sometimes you’ll have complex requirements for your site which the plugin can’t handle.
-In that case, you’ll want to choose from one of the huge selection of premium addons.
-You’ll find all of these here.
+WooCommerce is hugely powerful out of the box, but sometimes you’ll have complex requirements for your site, which the plugin can’t handle.
+In that case, you’ll want to choose from one of the huge selection of free and premium extensions.

-There’s a lot to choose from, from additional payment providers, to complex shipping arrangements; accounting, inventory, marketing – it’s all there.
+There’s a lot to choose from: from additional payment providers, to complex shipping arrangements, accounting, inventory, and marketing – it’s all there.

 To get started with WooCommerce, you don’t need any extensions.
 But they are a great, easy way to add extra functionality later on.